Deborah Millikan Scott

 Millikan-Scott is also a songwriter and the Artist Manager for Rick Scott, the label's primary artist and songwriter.

 Publishing, Licensing, Song Placement, Sync License, Film, Radio, and TV , Distribution.
-Media, Print and more.
+Song Development, and Custom Music for Commercials.

 Multi-Platinum and Award-Winning Songwriter, Rick Scott has more than 30 million units in sales and more than 40 years in the business.